 Dish Drying Mat or Rack

 I adhere to the habit that you should always dry your dishes immediately.
-We’re in a very small space at 24′ and every bit of excess moisture makes a huge difference.
+In a very small space, every bit of excess moisture makes a huge difference.
 Letting your dishes drip right after washing means that the majority of water has already drained off.
 That makes it much easier to dry them with a towel and will keep your towel from getting soaked by the time you’re done.

 Using a folding dish mat like this one is great.
 When it’s wet, you can move it around or hang it up in an appropriate location (like outside) to control moisture around your house.
 Plus, it’s fast and easy to set up when you need it and it stashes super small when you don’t.